Reading for Change Book Club, Session 3:

 Mermaid Books

-Join us for our new monthly writing power-hour.
+Join us for our monthly writing club.

 Choose to respond to a prompt, or chip away at a manuscript you’re already working on.